-Supporting Broadband and Infrastructure Expansion Act, 2021
+Building Broadband Faster Act, 2021

-On March 4, 2021, the Province introduced Bill 257 (Supporting Broadband and Infrastructure Expansion Act, 2021) to create a new act entitled the Building Broadband Faster Act, 2021 that is aimed at supporting the timely deployment of broadband infrastructure within unserved and underserved rural Ontario communities.
+In March 2021, the Province introduced Bill 257, Supporting Broadband and Infrastructure Expansion Act, 2021, to create a new act entitled the Building Broadband Faster Act, 2021 that is aimed at supporting the timely deployment of broadband infrastructure within unserved and underserved rural Ontario communities.
 Bill 257 received Royal Assent on April 12, 2021.
-Bill 257 amends the Ontario Energy Board Act to provide the Province with regulation-making authority regarding the development of, access to, or use of electricity infrastructure for non-electricity purposes, including to reduce or fix the annual rental charge that telecommunications service providers must pay to attach their wireline broadband telecommunications attachments to utility poles, establish performance standards and timelines for how utilities must respond to attachment requests and require utilities to consider joint use of poles during planning processes.
-The Building Broadband Faster Act Guideline ("BBFA Guideline") and regulations informing the legislative changes were published on November 30, 2021.
-The Company continues to be engaged with the Province on implementing an appropriate regulatory framework to support the BBFA Guideline and regulations, including arrangements to sustain the Company's revenues and recovery of reasonable associated costs.
-The Company will continue to assess the impact as more details become available.
+Bill 257 amended the Ontario Energy Board Act to provide the Province with regulation-making authority regarding the development of, access to, or use of electricity infrastructure for non-electricity purposes.
+The Building Broadband Faster Act Guideline and three regulations informing the legislative changes were published in 2021.
+In March 2022, the Province introduced Bill 93, Getting Ontario Connected Act, 2022.
+Bill 93 received Royal Assent on April 14, 2022.
+Bill 93 amended the Building Broadband Faster Act to ensure that organizations that own underground utility infrastructure near a designated high-speed internet project provide timely access to their infrastructure data, which would allow internet service providers to quickly start work on laying down underground high-speed internet infrastructure.
+The regulation regarding electricity infrastructure and designated broadband projects under the Ontario Energy Board Act came into force in April 2022.
+This regulation substantially adopted Hydro One's proposed approach to allocation of the costs of broadband-related work on utility assets.
+It also directed the OEB to establish a deferral account for rate-regulated distributors to record incremental costs associated with carrying out activities pertaining to designated broadband projects, which the OEB completed in July 2022.
+The

+Company continues to be engaged with the Province and the OEB on implementing an appropriate regulatory framework to support the published Building Broadband Faster Act Guideline and regulations, including arrangements to sustain the Company's revenues and recovery of reasonable associated costs.
+In September 2022, the Company launched its choice-based operating model to provide internet service providers with choices on how to access the Company's infrastructure in order to effectively execute designated broadband projects.